Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  Right now the functionality this project includes is to:

-  - Provide logs of all cookie values when  "LOG COOKIES" is pressed.<br />
+  - Provide logs of all cookie names values when  "LOG COOKIES" is pressed.<br />
   - Provide a button that says "CLEAR COOKIES".

  ### Next steps for the project: